browserengineering/book/book/intro.md

 * The web is a _network of information_
   linked by _hyperlinks_.
-* Information is contained in documents requested with the _HTTP network protocol_ and structured with the _HTML information format_.
+* Information is requested with the _HTTP network protocol_
+  and structured with the _HTML document format_.
 * Documents are identified by URLs, _not_ by their content, and may be dynamic.
 * Web pages can link to auxiliary assets in different formats, including images, videos, CSS, and JavaScript.